I’ve always been intrigued by the idea of early retirement.

 2) Cut My Food Expenses

-Being mindful of my expenses meant that I was fully aware of where my money went to.
+Being mindful of my expenses meant that I was fully aware of where my money went.

-And being just like any other food-loving being out there, most of my money gets processed as carbs in my tummy.
+And being just like any other food-loving person out there, most of my money gets processed as carbs in my tummy.

-Saving money doesn’t mean having zero gatherings and meetups with my friends, and it doesn’t mean sticking to a $2 food budget everyday.
+Saving money doesn’t mean having zero gatherings and meetups with my friends, and it doesn’t mean sticking to a $15 food budget every day.

-Given that many of such meetups are enjoyed over good food and company, restaurant meals are unavoidable.
+Given that many such meetups are enjoyed over good food and company, restaurant meals are unavoidable.

-But given how many apps and promotions, there are these days, it is relatively easy to get a meal at a discounted price.
+However, given how many apps and promotions there are these days, it is relatively easy to get a meal at a discounted price.

-If you are someone who frequents such F&B establishments, you can consider paid apps such as Burpple Beyond and the Entertainer.
+If you frequent such F&B establishments, you can consider paid apps such as Burpple Beyond and the Entertainer.

-(Pro Tip: You can share it among your loved ones to reduce the cost of your subscription, just like your Netflix subscription 😉)
+(Pro Tip: You can share it among your loved ones to reduce the cost of your subscription, just like your Netflix subscription š)

-If not, there are free apps like Eatigo offering amazing discounts, and there are Telegram channels that regularly sends out the latest food deals and promotions.
+If not, there are free apps like Eatigo offering amazing discountsĀ andĀ Telegram channels that regularly sendĀ out the latest food deals and promotions.

 It does take a bit of effort as compared to just walking into any restaurant that you like, but this effort has saved me quite a bit of money.